One injured in shooting inside Walmart in Rocky Mount; suspect on the run

 ROCKY MOUNT, N.C.
-(WTVD) -- A suspect is on the run after one person was injured in a shooting shot inside a Walmart in Rocky Mounty on Friday evening.
+(WTVD) -- A suspect is on the run after one person was injured in a shooting shot inside a Walmart in Rocky Mount on Friday evening.

 The incident happened just before 5 p.m. at the Walmart at 1511 Benvenue Road.